How to crop images in gimp

 how to crop images in gimp

-Cropping or clipping a picture is done with the Crop Tool.
+The Crop Tool is used to crop orย clip a picture.
 It works on all of the image’s visible and unseen layers.
-This tool is frequently used to remove borders or undesirable regions to give you a more concentrated working area.
-It’s also handy if you require a certain picture size that doesn’t match the image’s original proportions.
+This tool frequently removes borders or undesirable regions to give you a more concentrated working area.
+It’s also handy if you require a specific picture size that doesn’t match the image’s original proportions.

-The new crop tool, like the selection tools, has been improved with the latest version release.
-Instead of offering both resize and move capability, the resize handles resize the crop rectangle.
+Like the selection tools, the new crop tool has been improved with the latest version release.
+Instead of offering resize and move capability, the resize handles resize the crop rectangle.
 When used in conjunction with other GIMP tools, the tool acts more naturally and reliably.
 Drag the rectangle by clicking within the region to move it.
 Resizing in one or two axes simultaneously is achievable by pulling the handle-bars on the sides and corners.
-Darken the outside area with a great Passe-partout effect to better understand how the final crop will look.
+Darken the outside area with a significant Passe-partout effect to better understand how the final crop will look.
 Click inside the crop rectangle or press the Enter key to validate cropping.

-When the mouse becomes the moving cross-hair, you may move the crop rectangle using the keyboard arrow keys.
-By holding down the Shift key, you may travel in 25-pixel increments.
+When the mouse becomes the moving crosshair, you can move the crop rectangle using the keyboard arrow keys.
+Holding down the Shift key allows you to travel in 25-pixel increments.

 Guides can be used to place the crop area.
 Make sure the View Snap to Guides option is turned on.